tanyaa12/HealthMate-HealthCare-Recommendation-System-/README.md

 User-Friendly Interface: Our intuitive interface allows users to input their symptoms effortlessly, creating a seamless user experience.

-Advanced Machine Learning Models: We've integrated state-of-the-art machine learning models that accurately predict diseases based on input symptoms, ensuring reliable and precise results.
+Advanced Machine Learning and Deep Learning Models: We've integrated state-of-the-art machine learning models that accurately predict diseases based on input symptoms, ensuring reliable and precise results.

 Tailored Recommendations: Receive personalized recommendations for the top 5 medicines, prescription details, and even workout routines based on the predicted disease.